Tbusk/admin-example-front/README.md

 tables related to a user with CRUD operations, and a login tab for authentication.

 This project was created for SENG 315.

+Here is a link to the backend portion: https://github.com/Tbusk/admin-example-back